 Nominations should be submitted by 31 July for the following year's awards and should include:

-- A short list of key refereed publications (preferably with citation data.
-Ideally, this publication list should be extracted from the Astrophysics Data System)
+• The top 10 key refereed publications (preferably with citation data.
+Ideally, this publication list should be extracted from the Web of Science)

-- Your nomination (minimum length 300 words, maximum length 600 words).
-This should address how the nominee fulfils the criteria of the Award, in particular the single investigation for which the nominee is being proposed should be clearly highlighted.
-The nomination should also include the nominee's present career stage, the nominee's present post, and other awards and honours.
+• Your nomination (minimum length 300 words, maximum length 600 words).
+This should address how the nominee fulfills the criteria of the Award, and also include the nominee's present career stage, the nominee's present post, and other awards and honours.
 Successful nominations argue a strong case for why the nominee deserves the award over and above one of their peers working in the same area.
 It is helpful if the nomination is phrased in such a way that extracts from it can be used in the formal recommendation of the Committee.
+The panel would also find it helpful if more general information on the nominee’s contributions to the community could be included.
+For example, mentoring, public engagement work, leadership, committee/panel service, etc. The panel appreciates that such activity will vary according to the career stage of the nominee.

 Fill out the form here.